PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 New Settings
 ^^^^^^^^^^^^

-- The :ref:`setting-yaml-outgoing.cookies` settings has been introduced to implement cookie support for contacting authoritative servers and forwarders.
+- The :ref:`setting-yaml-outgoing.cookies` setting has been introduced to implement cookie support for contacting authoritative servers and forwarders.
 See :rfc:`7873` and :rfc:`9018`.

 :program:`rec_control`
 ^^^^^^^^^^^^^^^^^^^^^^